getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 }
 ```

-and add to the [multidex-config.pro](http://multidex-config.pro) the following lines:
+And, add to the [multidex-config.pro](http://multidex-config.pro) to the following lines:

 ```
 -keep class io.sentry.android.core.SentryAndroidOptions